revarbat/pymuv/MUVREF.rst

     ";

 The arguments for the extern will be the topmost stack items, with the first argument being deepest on the stack.
-In the case of varargs, like above, the topmost stack item will be a list containing all the remaining args.
+In the case of varargs, like with ``args*`` above, the topmost stack item will be a list containing all the remaining args.
 If the extern is ``void``, then nothing is expected to be left on the stack.
 If the extern is ``single``, then one item is expected to be left on the stack.
 If the extern is ``multiple``, then all items left on the stack will be bundled into a list to be returned to the caller.

 The raw MUF code given is used *instead* of a call to the name of the declared extern.
 A normal extern::